torvalds/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 http://ibm-acpi.sf.net/

-This is a Linux driver for the IBM and Lenovo ThinkPad laptops.
-It supports various features of these laptops which are accessible through the ACPI and ACPI EC framework, but not otherwise fully supported by the generic Linux ACPI drivers.
+This is a GNU/Linux driver for the IBM and Lenovo ThinkPad laptops.
+It supports various features of these laptops which are accessible through the ACPI and ACPI EC framework, but not otherwise fully supported by the generic GNU/Linux ACPI drivers.

 This driver used to be named ibm-acpi until kernel 2.6.21 and release 0.13-20070314.
 It used to be in the drivers/acpi tree, but it was